Adjunct Professor of Global Health and Population

-Steven previously worked at a Toronto law firm specializing in cross-border intellectual property litigation, health product regulation and government relations.
-Building on this experience, he served as a Political Advisor on the executive team of Incentives for Global Health, a Yale University-based NGO devoted to improving global access to medicines, where was responsible for international advocacy and strategic planning.
-Steven also previously worked for the World Health Organization in Geneva, Switzerland, where he managed the UN agency’s Global Programme on Interprofessional Education & Collaborative Practice.
-He advised the World Health Organization’s development of a global strategy for health systems research and was lead author on the background paper that provided the strategy’s conceptual underpinnings.
-Steven convenes an academic advisory committee on science reporting for Canada’s only national weekly current affairs magazine and serves as a Fellow in the Executive Office of UN Secretary-General Ban Ki-moon where he offers strategic and technical input on a range of global health issues.
+Steven previously worked as a Project Manager for the World Health Organization in Geneva, Switzerland, and as a Fellow in the Executive Office of United Nations Secretary-General Ban Ki-moon in New York City, where he offered strategic and technical input on a range of global health issues.
+He also previously worked for a Toronto law firm specializing in cross-border intellectual property litigation, health product regulation, and government relations, as well as Incentives for Global Health – a Yale University-based NGO devoted to improving global access to medicines – where he was responsible for international advocacy and strategic planning.
+Steven recently advised the World Health Organization on development of a global strategy for health systems research and was lead author on the background paper that provided the strategy’s conceptual underpinnings.
+For three years he convened an academic advisory committee on science reporting for Canada’s only national weekly current affairs magazine.
+He was previously an Associate Professor of Law with the University of Ottawa’s Centre for Health Law, Policy & Ethics.

 Steven holds a Bachelor of Health Sciences from McMaster University, an MA in Political Science and a Juris Doctor from the University of Toronto, a PhD in Health Policy from Harvard University, and a doctorate in law from Sciences Po Paris.

 Please see Steven’s website for more information on his scholarship, teaching and service activities: www.stevenhoffman.ca.